Leaf-to-leaf distances in Catalan trees: Average leaf-to-leaf path length in an ordered Catalan tree

+In Fig.\ \ref{fig-AFinal} we transform back into an expression for $r=s+1$, $\aP_{n}(r)$, to compare with previous results for the complete binary tree \cite{GolRR15}, shown as a dashed line.
+We show the average path length for various separations as well as the large $n$ limit.
+This clearly illustrates that the different tree geometry can dramatically change the scaling of the path length.

-There is a simple geometric interpretation of the result of \eqref{eq-PnsL}.
-For example, take a leaf-to-leaf path and deform the tree such that the left hand leaf is above the root, making the first vertex the new root.
-Now it is clear that any path with separation $r$ can be expressed as a leg depth of penetration $r$, as shown in Fig.\ \ref{fig-geom_proof_leg}.
+The connection found in \eqref{eq-PnsL} can be heuristically understood as follows: Take a leaf-to-leaf path and deform the tree such that the left hand leaf is above the root, making the first vertex the new root.
+Now it is clear that any path with separation $s$ can be expressed as a leg depth of penetration $s$, as shown in Fig.\ \ref{fig-geom_proof_leg}.
 As the set of Catalan trees is \emph{complete} in the sense that all possible binary trees are part of the set of Catalan trees, the newly deformed tree is also one of the set.

-By observation, in for example Fig.\ \ref{fig-geom_proof_degen}, one can see that $(n-r+1)$ paths map to each unique rooted tree depth.
-The degeneracy coming from the number of possible vertices to the right of the right hand leaf which can be the original root, highlighted in Figures \ref{fig-geom_proof_leg} and \ref{fig-geom_proof_degen} by the dashed edge.
+By observation, in for example Fig.\ \ref{fig-geom_proof_degen}, one can see that $(n-s)$ paths map to each unique rooted tree depth.
+The degeneracy coming from the number of possible vertices to the right of the right hand leaf, which can be the original root, is highlighted in Figures \ref{fig-geom_proof_leg} and \ref{fig-geom_proof_degen} by the dashed edge.